skie/plum_search/docs/Filter-Component-and-Parameters.md

     $this->Filter->removeParam('field']);
 ```

 * ```prg($table, $options = [])``` - Implements Post Redirect Get flow method.
-For POST requests builds redirection url and perform redirect to get action.
-For GET requests add filters finder to passed into the method query and returns it.
+For POST requests build a redirection url and perform redirection to get action.
+For GET requests add filters finder to pass into the method query and return it.

 ```php
     public function index()